zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 ```

 You should repeat that command many times with different values (42, 41, 45, ...).
-The subscriber is listening that messages and writing every single one the file **test.txt**.
+The subscriber is listening that messages and writing every single one of them to the file **test.txt**.

 Now, you can open the file using VS Code or other text editor: